GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno DenseMatrixViewExample_getRow.cpp

 Here we create the matrix on the line 10 and get the matrix view on the line 16.
-Next we use `ParallelFor` (\ref TNL::Algorithms::ParallelFor) (line 26) to iterate over the matrix rows and the lambda function `f` (lines 18-21) for each of them.
+Next we use `ParallelFor` (\ref TNL::Algorithms::ParallelFor) (line 31) to iterate over the matrix rows and call the lambda function `f` (lines 19-26) for each of them.
 In the lambda function, we first fetch the matrix row by means of the method `getRow` (\ref TNL::Matrices::DenseMatrixView::getRow) and next we set the matrix elements by using the method `setElement` of the matrix row (\ref TNL::Matrices::DenseMatrixRowView::setElement).
 For the compatibility with the sparse matrices, use the variant of `setElement` with the parameter `localIdx`.
 It has no effect here, it is only for compatibility of the interface.

 The result looks as follows: